aldesantis/mercury/README.md

 profile or to the `profile_groups:ID` channel if the recipient is a profile group.

-**Incoming messages** are parsed to extract the Mercury profile ID and then pushed to RabbitMQ where they can be consumed by any listener.
+**Incoming messages** are parsed to extract the Mercury profile ID and then pushed to RabbitMQ where they can be consumed by any subscribers.

 **Authentication** happens through Ably token requests.
 The token requests can be sent to any clients that wish to connect to Ably.

 ### 4.2 ActionCable

-While still supported, ActionCable is being replaced by the Ably transport due to its lack of reliability.
+While still supported, ActionCable is being replaced by the Ably transport due to its unreliability.

-When clients subcribe, they are automatically subscribed to their profile's channel and to the channel of each profile group they belong to.
+When clients connect, they are automatically subscribed to their profile's channel and to the channel of each profile group they belong to.

 **Outgoing messages** are delivered to the profile channel if the recipient is a specific profile or to the profile group channel if the recipient is a profile group.

-**Incoming messages** are parsed to extract the Mercury profile ID and then pushed to RabbitMQ where they can be consumed by any listener.
+**Incoming messages** are parsed to extract the Mercury profile ID and then pushed to RabbitMQ where they can be consumed by any subscribers.

 **Authentication** happens through JWT.
 The provided JWT can be used to connect to ActionCable.